 - e.
 Submit a progress report to the Council if there is a significant change in credit hour assignment after they are approved or if there is a conversion of clock hours to credit hours. - f.
 Make available to the Council's onsite reviewers the institution's policy and evidence of its reliable application. - g.
-An institution must publicly disclose the amount of advanced standing or transfer credits it awards and make available a list of the institutions with which the institution has established any articulation agreements. - 2.
+An institution must publicly disclose established criteria used to determine the amount of advanced standing or transfer credits it awards for prior learning experiences (including, but not limited to, service in the armed forces, paid or unpaid employment, or any other demonstrated competency or learning).
+The institution must also publicly disclose any type of institution or sources from which it will not accept credits.
+The institution must also make available a list of the institutions with which the institution has established any articulation agreements. - 2.
 Council actions - a.
 Conduct as part of its review of an institution for initial accreditation or continuing accreditation, an effective review and evaluation of the reliability and accuracy of the institution's assignment of credit hours.
 Review the institution's: - 1) Policy and procedure for determining the credit hours, as defined in this policy, that the institution awards for courses; and - 2) The application of the institution's policy and procedure to its programs and coursework. - b.
 Determine whether the institution's assignment of credit hours conforms to commonly accepted practice in higher education. - c.
 Determine whether the institution's policies and procedures result in the establishment of credit hours that meet at least the minimum standards in the definition. - d.
 In reviewing and evaluating an institution's policies and procedures for determining credit hour assignments, use a sampling method to determine compliance with this policy. - e.
 Provide guidance to onsite review teams on selecting a sample that adequately encompasses degree levels, teaching/learning formats, and delivery modes. - f.
 Take such actions that it deems appropriate to address any deficiencies that it identifies at an institution as part of its review and evaluations.
-Actions can include but are not limited to: - 1) Approval - 2) Denial - 3) Deferral of action - 4) Progress report(s) - 5) Full or focused Self Study report - 6) Full or focused onsite review - 7) Change in accreditation status g.
+Actions can include but are not limited to: - 1) Approval - 2) Denial - 3) Deferral of action - 4) Progress report(s)

+- 5) Full or focused Self Study report

+- 6) Full or focused onsite review

+- 7) Change in accreditation status

+- g.
 If, following the institutional review process, the COA finds systemic noncompliance with this policy or significant noncompliance regarding nurse anesthesia education at the institution, promptly notify the U.S. Secretary of Education.